nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 You can use the following commands a group of devices that are programmed with the Light Switch Example application by using the Matter CLI:

 switch groups onoff on
-   This command turns on **LED 2** on each bound lighting device connected to the same group.
+   This command turns on the state-indication LED on each bound lighting device connected to the same group.
    For example:

    .. parsed-literal::